DELAWARE TASK FORCE

 On Monday, July 18th 2011 The Racial Justice Improvement Project Delaware Task Force held a workshop training event on Bias-Free Decision Making at the Dover Sheraton Hotel in Dover, Delaware.
 All Forty-Two Supervisors of the Delaware Probation Department were required to attend this training.
 The following members of the Delaware Task Force: Curt Shockley, Director of Probation and Parole, Justice Henry DuPont Ridgley, and Colonel Robert Coupe, representing the Delaware State Police, presented during this day-long training.
 Special thanks to Delaware Task Force Members Amy Quinlan and Drewry Fennell.

-The Delaware Task Force is examining probation revocation practices in the state.
-The task force has collected data to determine whether African Americans are revoked at a higher rate than similarly-situated White probationers.
+The Delaware Task Force examined probation violation practices in the state.
+The task force collected data that determined that Blacks are violated at a higher rate than similarly-situated white probationers.
 The Task Force has conducted a statewide training for probation officers on “bias-free decision making.”

-The following modifications would be developed in DACS to support the above objectives:
+The following modifications have been developed in DACS to support the above objectives:

-The implementation of these functions will provide the Department with a tool to better manage its offender population and will enable the implementation of operational efficiencies.
-Furthermore, these changes would allow the Probation Officers to have a guideline that drives the sanctions based on predefined objective criteria.
+The implementation of these functions provides the Department with a tool to better manage its offender population and enables the implementation of operational efficiencies.
+Furthermore, these changes provides the Probation Officers with a guideline that drives the sanctions based on predefined, objective criteria.

 This website is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including without limitation, its content, technical infrastructure, and policies, and any services or tools provided).